phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 }
 ```

-To make our `test_runner` available to executables and integration tests, we don't apply the `cfg(test)` attribute to it and make it public.
+To make our `test_runner` available to executables and integration tests, we make it public and don't apply the `cfg(test)` attribute to it.
 We also factor out the implementation of our panic handler into a public `test_panic_handler` function, so that it is available for executables too.

 Since our `lib.rs` is tested independently of our `main.rs`, we need to add a `_start` entry point and a panic handler when the library is compiled in test mode.
 By using the [`cfg_attr`] crate attribute, we conditionally enable the `no_main` attribute in this case.